Practice Development for Medical Expert Witnesses

 It can serve as a calling card, contact card, even mini-CV.

-The attorney needs only one email from you to have all this at their fingertips.
+I recommend creating a thoughtful signature block.
+The attorney will then need only one email from you to have all this at their fingertips.

 GMAIL TIP: Use Shift-Enter to create a hard break between lines.
-Just “enter” can convert your signature to double-spaced.
+Just “enter” can convert your signature to double-spaced which, if your email is printed out, produces extra useless pages.

 Attorneys routinely use a confidentiality disclaimer at the bottom of their emails.
-In fact, so do Clinicians focused on HIPAA.
+In fact, so do Clinicians to ensure no one sends HIPAA-protected information in an email.

 The information transmitted by this email is intended only for the person or entity to which it is addressed…

 Beryl’s Disclaimer: I am not an attorney and a confidentiality notice on an email has direct and implied legal impact.
-Ask an attorney (and read their email notice) to get ideas.
+Talk to an attorney if you have concerns.

 Include your most direct dial phone number: